 “From a background of tall evergreen plants, a monument in white stone, some five feet in height, stands out conspicuously. … It bears the inscription, ‘Diane, 18 Novembre 1901.
 Tu nous as charmes pendant ta vie, si courte.
 Ton souvenir sera toujours avec nous.“§ The words are cut in a stone bow surmounting the monument, whose base is lost in a bed of multicoloured pansies. … Forming a half-circle before the monument and enclosing the flowers are six granite pillars connected with drooping silvered chains at their tops.”

-When nineteenth and early twentieth-century visitors read the headstones on the graves, they quickly discovered that “the animals were, in the estimation of their owners, far more than mere canines.”
+When nineteenth and early twentieth-century visitors read the headstones on the graves at the cemetery, they quickly discovered that “the animals were, in the estimation of their owners, far more than mere canines.”
 In fact, owners were often extremely devoted to their pets.
 This was demonstrated by the marble cutter when he was in court.
 He noted that owner engravings included such sentiments as “Homage to a faithful heart,” “Here lies Black, killed by a civilized savage,” and “Beneath these stones reside the material remains of that which during its life was my joy and my consolation.”

 § In English it reads, “You have charmed us during your short life.
 Your memory will always be with us.”